So, you want to learn a new language…

 Are you an English speaker who wants to learn Korean (or Japanese, Chinese, French, German, Spanish, etc.)?
 Then you’re in luck.
 There are thousands of native-speaking Koreans who really want to learn English!
-A Korean English-learner can teach you his Korean, and in return, you can make him wade through the English thicket.
+A Korean English learner can teach you Korean and, in return, you can make him wade through the English thicket.
 You can trade each other’s native tongues.
 This is called “language exchange.”

 You and your buddy can tailor your sessions however you want.
-It can be a freewheeling discussion where you talk about whatever comes to mind, or you can see if the two of you can get the hang of a more structured interaction.
+Language exchange sessions can consist of freewheeling discussions where you talk about whatever comes to mind, or they can be more structured interactions.
 (For example, the first 15 minutes could be you teaching, and then you could switch roles.)

-This may all sound very intimidating. but in addition to using the apps below, learning with FluentU can help you feel more confident and inspired in your language exchanges, as it gives you access to cultural references and helps you warm up your listening skills with native speaker audio.
-FluentU takes real-world videos—like movie trailers, news, music videos and inspiring talks—and turns them into personalized language lessons.
+This may all sound very intimidating. but in addition to using the apps below, learning with FluentU can help you feel more confident and inspired in your language exchanges.
+FluentU gives you access to cultural references and helps you warm up your listening skills with native speaker audio.

-You can talk about anything, and before long, you might have a true friend truly invested in your learning.
+You can talk about anything, and before long, you might have a real friend who’s also truly invested in your learning.

 What Are Language Exchange Apps?

 With language exchange apps for smartphones, the whole process becomes mobile, kicking the experience up a notch.
 Now, you don’t need to stay in your room and hog the laptop camera.
 You can go outdoors and learn on the go.
 You can give your buddy a more immersive experience, for example, by pointing your phone to street and store signs and using them to help him understand something.
 You could even show him how life is in your neighborhood.